 The Cobra System Adder features an AR stock that is self-cocking with automatic reloading.
 Essentially, you get the fastest reloading times with this bow, and it fires up to 5 arrows per clip.
 Next, this bow is quite light at just 4.4 lbs, and it’s mighty compact at just 21.5″ long and 7.5″ wide.
 Third, the bow comes equipped with a decent red dot sight, so you don’t have to worry about purchasing one separately.

-Lastly, if you want to use it as a pistol crossbow, there’s the option to remove the stock.
-In our opinion, this is a hybrid pistol/full-size crossbow that packs a lot more power than a dinky pistol crossbow.
+Lastly, if you want to use it as a pistol, there’s the option to remove the stock.
+In our opinion, this is a hybrid pistol/full-size crossbow that packs a lot more power than a dinky pistol model.
 With a max arrow speed of 230 fps, you get enough power for efficient home defense, though the shot won’t be as devastating as the shots delivered by our next two picks.
 All in all, this is a specialty repeating crossbow that’s perfect for home defense.

 - Self-loading repeater crossbow